Skip to main content

 8 mentions Positive Neutral Negative

 The music in the game is highly praised for its fast-paced and energizing quality, perfectly complementing the gameplay and enhancing the overall experience.
-Reviewers appreciate the soundtrack's ability to pump players up as they navigate through various challenges, likening it to classic space shooters while maintaining a modern feel.
+Reviewers appreciate the soundtrack's ability to pump players up as they navigate through challenges, likening it to classic space shooters while maintaining a modern feel.
 Overall, the music is considered a standout feature that adds significant value to the game.

 • “With a great art style, fun replayability, cool power-ups, and an awesome soundtrack as you're sent into the depths of Talios to eliminate various threats.”